 My trail wish list includes convenient (and preferably free) parking and restrooms — two must-haves for any parent out and about with a young one.
-My 2-year-old son demands play space, whether a fully equipped playground or simply a wide open field for chasing a ball or playing tag with Mommy.
+My son demands play space, whether a fully equipped playground or simply a wide open field for chasing a ball or playing tag with Mommy.

 Here are a few of the trails we found that we liked — and read to the end for some tips and tricks on running with babies and tots, plus some stroller specifics.
 We hope to see you out on the trail!

 In the South Sound area?
 Check out our list of favorite stroller-friendly paths and trails for South Sound families.

 Seward Park: A gorgeous 2.8-mile paved, level loop stretches around this peninsula of a park.
 There are also countless hiking trails in the interior of the park, best for sturdy jogging strollers.
 Bonuses include rocky beaches, a swimming area, picnic tables, a fantastic eco-themed playground, restrooms and parking.
 Don't miss the Seward Park Audubon Center, too, where you can check out an "explore pack" for bird watching and hiking.

 Alki Beach in West Seattle: Run or walk as far as you want along the paved, level Alki bike path, which hugs the West Seattle coastline.
 Make a play stop at the Whale Tail playground at 59th Avenue Southwest and Southwest Lander Street, with its digger-stocked sandbox and life-size boat for climbing.
 The beach provides ample opportunity for frolicking in the sand as well.